- Date

 - Strengthened technical capacity: Impact metrics demonstrating how the innovation support desk resolved (or didn’t) technical challenges, enabling organisations to deploy tools for citizens.

-The “Empower, Innovate, Connect” framework is examined through real user stories and impact data from OpenUp’s grants management system.
-Hear specific examples of how supported organisations leveraged both financial resources and technical assistance to enhance democratic participation in their communities, and what this may mean for support democracy enhancing technologies in Sub-Saharan Africa.
+The “Empower, Innovate, Connect” framework is examined through real user stories and impact data from OpenUp’s initiatives.
+Hear specific examples of how supported organisations leveraged technical assistance to enhance democratic participation in their communities, and what this may mean for supporting democracy enhancing technologies in Sub-Saharan Africa.